 Cool climate for Chardonnay

-The Russian River Valley AVA includes the southern portion of the Russian River (where the river bends westward and cuts through the Coast Range to the Pacific Ocean).
+The Russian River Valley AVA includes the southern portion of the Russian River (here, the river bends west and runs through the Coast Range to the Pacific Ocean).
 Portions of the Russian River Valley AVA are less than 10 miles from the Pacific Ocean, which provides a cooling, coastal fog that flows through the “Petaluma Gap” in the west (a geographical region that affects wind patterns) and makes its way along the channel cut by the river in the south.
 The fog tends to roll in during the evening or early morning and retreats before noon.

 The combination of soil and climate create the ideal growing conditions for one of the Russian River Valley AVA’s most acclaimed grapes: Chardonnay.
 The appellation was granted AVA status in 1983 and accounts for about one-sixth of the total planted vineyard acreage in Sonoma County.